chudini93/Battleships/README.md

 ## Overview
 Based on the rules of Battleship board game (https://en.wikipedia.org/wiki/Battleship_(game)) randomly places ships on two boards and simulates the gameplay between 2 players.

+The implementation contains following features:
+* Automatic placement of ships in random places after user hit Start Game.
+Both Vertical and Horizontal search algorithms are implemented
+* It is possible to choose what type of a game will be played.
+(Currently configurable only via backend BattleshipGameService.StartNewGame by providing GameVersion from available options)

 ## Prerequisites
 * Visual Studio 2019
 * .NET Core 5.0